 The paucity of time didn’t allow me to visit Monowitz.
 But I had seen enough.
 In both – Auschwitz, as well as Birkenau – I saw a lot of Jews.
 I could understand that for them, it was almost a pilgrimage.
 They were there in hordes, to pay homage to their ancestors who had faced the worst.

-If you ever get a chance, do visit this solemn place, which has the power of bringing you face-to-face with the barbarism of humans, against humans.
+If you ever get a chance, do visit this solemn place.
+It has the power of bringing you face-to-face with the barbarism of humans against humans.